Bobrisky gloats as ex-bestie Tonto and Kpokpogri continue to fight dirty

 Tonto Dikeh exposes dancer Jane Mena

-Popular Nollywood actress, Tonto Dikeh, is obviously not one to go down without a fight and she involved well-known dancer, Jane Mena, in her drama with her ex-boyfriend, Prince Kpokpogri.
+Tonto Dikeh is obviously not one to go down without a fight and she involved well-known dancer, Jane Mena, in her drama with her ex-boyfriend, Prince Kpokpogri.

-Taking to social media, Tonto reacted to the lawsuit filed by Kpokpogri against her and the DSS where he demanded N10 billion in compensation.
+Taking to social media, the Nollywood actress reacted to the lawsuit filed by Kpokpogri against her and the DSS where he demanded N10 billion in compensation.

-Not stopping there, Tonto also used the opportunity to claim that Kpokpogri had several sex tapes of the popular dancer, Jane Mena, in his possession as well as those of other married women.
+Not stopping there, Tonto also used the opportunity to claim that Kpokpogri had several sex tapes of Jane Mena in his possession as well as those of other married women.

 Source: Legit